enactjs/docs/src/pages/docs/tutorials/tutorial-typescript-enact/app-setup/index.md

 ---
 title: Typescript Development Setup
 github: https://github.com/enactjs/docs/blob/develop/src/pages/docs/tutorials/tutorial-typescript-enact/app-setup/index.md
-order: 2
+order: 1
 ---
-To explore some more interesting features of typescript with Enact we are going to use template of typescript similar to our Hello Enact project.
+The Enact CLI makes it easy to get started with a new Enact Typescript project.
+We'll use the Typescript app template to quickly get started.

 ### Prerequisites

-- Complete Hello Enact tutorial so you are ready to dive into the code.
+- Complete the [Hello Enact](../../tutorial-hello-enact/) tutorial so you are ready to dive into the code.
-- Understand the Enact App Structure, Directory Structure and package.json setup
+- Understand the Enact app structure, directory structure and *package.json* setup
-- Most important ready to learn attitude
+- Have a ready to learn attitude (most important!)

-### Building the App module for Typescript
+### Installing the Typescript Template

-Before you begin this tutorial, make sure you have created a new Enact project.
+> NOTE: Before you begin this tutorial, make sure you have installed the Enact CLI tool.
 See [Enact Development Setup](../../setup/) for more information.

 - Install the typescript template